-On one hand, he said that 85 percent of kids are fine.
+On one hand, he said that 85 percent of kids with this result are fine.
 They just have an inborn quirk.
 But the other 15 percent?
-They have a brain tumor or something else pressing on the nerve leading to the eye.
-Usually, 85% isn’t bad odds.
-But usually, you aren’t talking about your kid possibly having a brain tumor.
+They have a brain tumor or something else dreadful pressing on the nerve leading to the eye.
+85% usually isn’t bad odds.
+But any number feels like bad odds when you’re talking about your infant possibly having a brain tumor.

 All of it seemed horribly predestined.
 My pregnancy and his early babyhood had gone easily compared to the horror stories of people I knew.
 I felt like this was the other shoe dropping.

-The earliest appointment was available in about a month.
+The earliest appointment was available in a month.
 For the first few weeks, I was fine; I simply refused to think about it.
 Every time the thought of the appointment wandered into my mind, I shoved it out.

-This thought haunted me on the day of the appointment.
-As we made our way through the winding hallway from the security desk to the check-in to the MRI waiting area, I saw so many sick children.
+As we paced through the winding hallway from the security desk to the check-in to the MRI waiting area, I saw so many sick children.
 Children with scars on their heads, children in wheelchairs, children with bandages.
-And those were only the outward signs – the horror that raged through their little bodies was left up to the imagination.
+And those were only the outward signs.
+The horror that raged through their little bodies was left up to the imagination.

 Now, I look into Sprout’s blue eyes and see an inquisitive baby looking back at me.
 But behind that beauty, there’s a lurking fear, a reminder of what might have been.
 Fortunately, I also know that the fear is no match for our love for him.
-I know even if he was sick, his eyes would still be beautiful.
+I know even if he was sick, he and his eyes would still be beautiful.
 Because beauty and love always win out over fear.